USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 trivial change<sup>[1](#Footnote_1)</sup>, it is critical that all changes be reviewed by a competent Operational Security (OPSEC) officer before release.
 This step is intended to protect ARL personnel from the repercussions of such a release by reducing the chances of it occurring in the first place.
+Some common types of sensitive information include:

+* Passwords
+* Usernames
+* DSN phone numbers
+* Links to NIPRNet/SIPRNet

 Moreover, just as aggregating unclassified information may raise its classification level, combining a set of changes into a whole may also raise